dimadolgov/devops_challange_onebeatco/INSTRCUTIONS.md

   docker build -t onebeatco .

 ## Run the Application
+  docker-compose up
+  docker run -p 5000:5000 onebeatco
-  docker-compose up # This command will start the Flask application inside a Docker container.
+  # This command will start the Flask application inside a Docker container.
 The application will be accessible at http://127.0.0.1:5000/users